carpentries-lab/metagenomics-analysis/_episodes/02-webserver.md

   <img src="{{ page.root }}/fig/md-02-mgm4913055.3_cog.png" alt="Cog Metagenome" />
 </a>

-The predominant taxonomic lineage of this sample is bacteria.
+After metabolic features, there is some information about the taxonomixal distribution of the sample.
+First we can see that according to MgRAST the predominant taxonomic lineage of this sample is bacteria.

 <a href="{{ page.root }}/fig/md-02-mgm4913055.3_domain.png">
   <img src="{{ page.root }}/fig/md-02-mgm4913055.3_domain.png" alt="Domain" />
 </a>